turtler12/Muon/README.md

 ## Hyperparameter tuning

 Typically, the default values of momentum (0.95), nesterov (True), and ns_steps (5) work well.
 Only the learning rate and weight decay must be tuned.
-The learning rate should have constant muP scaling: That is, as you scale up the model size, you shouldn't need to retune it.
+The learning rate should have built-in muP scaling: That is, as you scale up the model size, you shouldn't need to retune it.

 ## Benchmarks